 One of my favorites is the beautiful white SDBR-1N that features a vintage Strat sound combined with the muddiness of a humbucker while reducing 60 cycle hum.

 Unlike my previous entry, this one is meant for the neck position, so it’s perfect for lead tones of heavier genres like rock or metal.
 The unique split-pole design gives you the single coil snappiness, while the 4-conductor lead wire provides a hotter humbucker tone.
 It is also wax potted for a squeal-free performance.

-Since the last two entries were Strat-style pickups, it’s only right that we include a Tele pickup on this list, and this one comes straight from Fender.
+Since the last entry was a Strat-style pickup, it’s only right that we include a Tele pickup on this list, and this one comes straight from Fender.

 The Fender Vintage Noiseless set is marketed as a humbucker with the bite and twang of a classic 60’s Telecaster.
 Enamel-coated magnet wire combined with Alnico V magnets does make for a hum-free performance, but it seems to come at the price of sound.